The Path Inside: How the System Is Actually Built

 The document contains a direct set of restrictions on alternative sources.
 A participant is forbidden to accept another “spiritual” direction, read materials outside those accepted by the group, or listen to another Rav.
 Outside literature cannot be brought into the center except for dissemination needs.

 That is how the outside vocabulary disappears.
 If a person begins to doubt, he must translate the doubt back into the group’s language.
 If he sees a violation, the document requires him to report it to the society committee; silence makes him an accomplice.
-If resistance remains inside and is not brought to the committee, it is described as harm to society.
+If resistance stays inside and is not brought to the committee, it is described as harm to society.

 The same prohibition extends to media.
-The rulebook forbids the use of unedited material and the removal outside of video, audio, texts and other media that have not been edited and censored.
+The rulebook forbids the use of unedited material and the release outside of video, audio, texts and other media that have not been edited and censored.
 Public use of the Bnei Baruch name is also allowed only to those appointed for that purpose.
 This builds not just study discipline but an internal filter: who speaks outward, with what material, and after what processing.

 Stage 8 - The congress as a model regime